 Bulgarian Islamic weddings contain two days filled with different ceremonies and rituals.
 In specific, the Pomak people descending from Bulgarian Christians who converted to Islam during the Ottoman Empire.
-The first day, gifts will be placed outside the brides elderly home.
+The first day, gifts will be placed outside the bride’s elderly home.
 This represents wealth and prosperity.
-On the second day, they use face painting on the brides face to mark her transition in married life.
+On the second day, they use face paint on the bride’s face to mark her transition to married life.
 The paint also defines the bride’s purity.

 This ritual painting is called “gelina”.
 After that, there’s an imam that says his blessings before they take the bride to the grooms home.
-Once arrived, the groom removes the paint from the brides face.
-These wedding transitions used to be suppressed by the communist rule but are reviving.
+Once arrived, the groom removes the paint from the bride’s face.
+These wedding transitions used to be suppressed by the communist regime but are reviving.

 Bonus: Republic of Dagestan